Voice Search Optimisation for UK Businesses:

 Target “Near Me” and Location-Specific Keywords

-According to research on voice search patterns, use local keywords throughout your website and create specific pages with phrases like “best [product/service] in [city].”
-According to experts, implement city-specific service pages if you serve multiple locations.
+Use local keywords throughout your website and create specific pages with phrases like “best [product/service] in [city].”
+Implement city-specific service pages if you serve multiple locations.

 Stay Active and Update Regularly